 Airea D. Matthews is the author of Simulacra, winner of the 2016 Yale Series of Younger Poets.
 She was awarded a Rona Jaffe Foundation Writers’ Award, fellowships from Bread Loaf and Cave Canem, and a Kresge Literary Arts award.
 She teaches at Bryn Mawr.

 Nina McConigley was born in Singapore and raised in Wyoming.
 She earned her MA from the University of Wyoming, and her MFA at the University of Houston.
 Her short-story collection Cowboys and East Indians was the winner of the 2014 PEN Open Book Award and a High Plains Book Award.
-Her work has appeared in The New York Times, Orion, High Country News, O, Oprah Magazine, Parents, Virginia Quarterly Review, American Short Fiction, and The Asian American Literary Review among others.
+Her work has appeared in The New York Times, Orion, Ploughshares, Alaska Quarterly Review, High Country News, O, Oprah Magazine, Parents, Virginia Quarterly Review, American Short Fiction, and The Asian American Literary Review among others.
+In 2019-2020, was the Walter Jackson Bate fellow at the Radcliffe Institute for Advanced Study at Harvard University and was a 2022 recipient of the National Endowment for the Arts (NEA) Creative Writing Fellowship.
+Her play based on Cowboys and East Indians was commissioned by the Denver Center for Performing Arts and will have its world premiere in 2026.
+She has two books forthcoming: her essay collection will be published by the University of Georgia Press.
+And her novel, How to Commit a Postcolonial Murder, is forthcoming with Pantheon in January 2026.
 She teaches at Colorado State University.
-In 2019-2020, she was the Walter Jackson Bate fellow at the Radcliffe Institute for Advanced Study at Harvard University and is a 2022 recipient of the National Endowment for the Arts (NEA) Creative Writing Fellowship.
-Her play, based on Cowboys and East Indians has been commissioned by the Denver Center for Performing Arts, and will be premiering in 2024.

 Pablo Medina is the author of nineteen books of poetry and fiction as well as several works in translation, He retired from Emerson College in 2019.
 He first taught in our Program in 1993.